Priyanshu0512/Obsidian_Notes/Backend Development/Client Server Architecture & REST.md

 **CRUD APIs** - CRUD stands for create, read, update and delete.
 An api which supports all these function along more are called CRUD APIs.

+## Idempotency

+- It is the properties in computer science which can be applied multiple times but are not processed after the first successful application therefore not changing the result after its execution.
+- Idempotence Api's can be made by sending an idempotency key with the request and while handling the request at the backend we store the key after a successful transaction.
+Now if another request is send by the client then firstly the idempotency key is checked if it is not stored in the database then the transaction is executed else the we reject the request